 Shohei Ohtani leading off for Dodgers in World Series Game 3, two days after dislocating shoulder

-NEW YORK (AP) — Shohei Ohtani was in the starting lineup as the Los Angeles Dodgers designated hitter for Game 3 of the World Series on Monday night, two days after the star partially dislocated his left shoulder.
+NEW YORK (AP) — Shohei Ohtani was in his regular leadoff spot as the Los Angeles Dodgers’ designated hitter for Game 3 of the World Series on Monday night, two days after the star slugger partially dislocated his left shoulder.

+“If you keep the best player in the game in the lineup, that’s usually good for your team,” Dodgers infielder Max Muncy said.
+“Having him in there, obviously it’s a big guy to have in there.
+It helps a lot.
+He’s had some big moments for us, and we’re obviously expecting a couple more big moments out of him.”

-Seeking their eighth title and second in five years, the Dodgers lead 2-0 in the best-of-seven series.
-Walker Buehler starts Game 3 for Los Angeles against Clarke Schmidt.
+Seeking their eighth title and second in five years, the Dodgers held a 2-0 lead over the New York Yankees in the best-of-seven series.
+Walker Buehler was scheduled to start Game 3 for Los Angeles against Clarke Schmidt.

-Ohtani clutched his left forearm after being tagged by shortstop Anthony Volpe for the final out in the seventh on a feetfirst slide Saturday night.
-He laid near the bag for a couple of minutes before being tended to by athletic trainers and leaving the field.
+He clutched his left forearm after being tagged by shortstop Anthony Volpe on a feetfirst slide.
+Ohtani laid near the bag for a couple of minutes before being tended to by athletic trainers and leaving the field.

+“Obviously, it was very tough in the moment to see him in pain like that,” Muncy said.
+“We were two innings away from winning that ballgame.
+We knew we had to refocus.
+Obviously, it sucks seeing Sho in that kind of pain, but we still had a job to do in the moment.

+“After the game we all checked on him to see how he was doing.
+It was like a buffet line going in there to see how he’s doing.
+Yeah, it was tough in the moment, but we refocused to win the game.”

-The likely NL MVP was 0 for 3 with a walk in Game 2.
-He is 1 for 8 in the first two games of the Fall Classic and is batting .260 with three home runs and 10 RBIs in his first postseason in the majors.
+Ohtani was 0 for 3 with a walk in Game 2.
+The likely NL MVP is 1 for 8 in the first two games of the Fall Classic and is batting .260 with three home runs and 10 RBIs in his first postseason in the majors.

 A two-time AL MVP with the Los Angeles Angels, Ohtani joined the Dodgers last December for a record $700 million, 10-year contract.